Affecting Health Care on Behalf of our Specialty and Patients

 AAPM holds a seat in the American Medical Association House of Delegates (HOD) and speaks for its members concerning issues critical to their pain practices.
 Read about AAPM's AMA activities.

 Representation in the HOD is apportioned to medical specialty societies based on the portion of its physician members who also maintains AMA membership.
 Because you and your peers have joined AMA, your voice is being heard.

 If you are not one currently, we encourage you to become an AMA member.

 Multisociety Pain Workgroup

-AAPM participates in the Multisociety Pain Workgroup, a coalition of 11 specialty societies who have collectively advocated for continued coverage of important pain treatment options.
+AAPM participates in the Multisociety Pain Workgroup, a coalition of medical specialty societies that collectively advocates for continued coverage of important pain treatment options.
 Collectively, MPW societies represent 100,000 members dedicated in whole or in part to pain management.

 National Pain Strategy

 AAPM supports the National Pain Strategy (NPS), developed by the US Department of Health and Human Services, which many AAPM leaders helped to shape.
 AAPM believes that successful implementation of the strategic goals in the NPS will create the cultural transformation of pain prevention, care, and education desperately needed for the American public.